-This section provides information on the requirements for pension schemes operating 'cross-border' in Ireland.
+This section provides information on the requirements for occupational pension schemes and trust RACs (schemes) operating 'cross-border' in Ireland.

-If a pension scheme wishes to engage in cross-border activity it should seek further information and the appropriate application forms from the Authority by contacting email@example.com.
+If a scheme wishes to engage in cross-border activity, it should seek further information and the appropriate application forms from the Authority by contacting email@example.com.